jasonfly07/jasonfly07.github.io/_posts/2015-8-26-document-scanner.md

 1. Convert the image to grayscale & blur it a bit for denoising.
 2. Compute the **gradient magnitude** of the grayscale image.
 This will essentially reveal all the **edges** on the image.
-3. Apply a threhshold to the gradient magnitude and produce a gradient mask.
+3. Apply a threhshold to the gradient magnitude and produce a **gradient mask**.
 This will prune out some weak edges, as well as give us a better idea of how these edges are connected.
 4. Find all the **connected components** and remove the small ones.
 This is done so we can (hopefully) completely remove any background edges.
 5. Find the **convex hull** of the remaining connected components.
 The region inside the hull is naturally the foreground.